-Confirming your legal entity status
+Confirming the legal entity status of an applicant

 Australian Securities and Investments Commission (ASIC)

 A valid and current entry on the ASIC register alongside State Registers is used to determine the status of a Company, Cooperative and Incorporated Association, as well as business name registration.

 Office of the Registrar of Indigenous Corporations (ORIC)

 Indigenous Corporations have a valid and current ORIC registration with an Indigenous Corporation Number (ICN).
 More information is available on the ORIC website.